-PALO ALTO, CA – Health Subcommittee Chairwoman Anna G. Eshoo (D-CA) released the following statement today after the Food and Drug Administration (FDA) published a list of essential medications:
+PALO ALTO, CA – Energy and Commerce Health Subcommittee Chairwoman Anna G. Eshoo (D-CA) released the following statement after the Food and Drug Administration (FDA) announced its full approval of the Moderna coronavirus vaccine:

 In The News

 The partisan divide we’ve seen on President Obama’s health law was once again on display this morning, with Republicans complaining about the law and calling for delays.
 Committee Democrats defended the law but notably, many also complained about the website and pressed for answers on what went wrong and how to fix it.

 Top executives of the companies that built the troubled Obamacare website were grilled by Congress on Thursday about the glitches that have plagued the system since it opened earlier this month.

 Obamacare's problem-plagued website Healthcare.gov will be fixed in time to allow people to enroll in private health insurance by a Dec.
 15 deadline to obtain benefits beginning on Jan.
 1, the main Obamacare contractor CGI Federal told a congressional panel.

 Contractors who built the glitch-filled HealthCare.gov website have a clear message for Congress Thursday: don’t blame us.

 Developers of the problematic Obamacare website faced tough questioning at a House oversight committee Thursday, as both Republican and Democratic lawmakers frustrated by the shoddy roll-out sought answers over what went wrong – and when it would be fixed.

 How angry do members of Congress want to appear about the HealthCare.gov bugs?

 Thursday's House Energy and Commerce Committee hearing with several executives from the big contractors behind the site gives us a peek.